 Thanks to feedback from Hawkeye and his editors (especially Lauren Elise Daniels) Bryn was offered a contract for The Helios Incident.
 He is currently working on the next book in the Magnus Nights series, Leviathan.

-Bryn works in technology in Canberra, is a combat engineer in the Army Reserves and enjoys horse riding.
+Bryn works in technology in Brisbane, is a combat engineer in the Army Reserves and enjoys horse riding.
 You can follow Bryn for updates on his website.

 - Reading fiction and non-fiction (always read more than you write)